 Parvo in dogs: does my dog have canine parvovirus?
 2 min read

-Chances are your vet will already have stressed the importance of annual vaccinations to protect your dog against canine parvovirus, and parvovirus enteritis (PVE) – also known as parvo.
-But what is canine parvovirus, and how can you recognise the symptoms of parvo in your dog?
+The chances are that your vet will have already stressed the importance of annual vaccinations to protect your dog against canine parvovirus, also known as parvo or CPV.
+But what is canine parvovirus, and how can you recognise the symptoms in your dog?

 What is canine parvovirus?

 Canine parvovirus is a serious and highly contagious disease that affects dogs.
 The parvovirus damages cells inside the small intestines of a dog, which can affect its ability to absorb the necessary nutrients.
 The result of this means that dogs, including puppies, will become very weak.

 Parvovirus is easily passed on from an infected dog to other dogs that aren't up to date on their vaccinations.